The Best Media & Journalism Apprenticeships in the UK.

 Journalism qualifications usually come from the NCTJ, but some companies are working with universities to produce media-related degree apprenticeships, which include elements of journalism and writing.

-Another element of grabbing a rate journalism apprenticeship is to build up a good portfolio or work.
+Another element of grabbing a rare journalism apprenticeship is to build up a good portfolio or work.
 This could be a mixture of paid and voluntary writing work, with a focus towards the area of journalism you’d like to work in.
 If you’re interested in writing there are lots of places that need good writers – you could even get paid writing for us!

 The UK has a huge film industry and British talent makes up a good proportion of you favourite Hollywood movies, not to mention all of the excellent home grown cinema.
 There are a number of different apprenticeship standards that exist within the film industry, including Artists, VFX, Animators, Production and Engineering disciplines.